bambooforest/IntroDataScience_Spring_2022/5_data_visualization/README.md

 R) and put each variable in a column.

 What are the advantages of this approach to organizing your data?
-Well, other than easy access to methods in the tidyverse, your data (Wickham and Grolemund 2016):
+Well, other than easy access to methods in the tidyverse, your data (Hadley Wickham and Grolemund 2016):

 1. Is in a consistent format – and it’s easier to learn to work with one format before learning to deal with multiple formats